websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/developer-guide/navigation-menu-api-basics.md

 # Navigation Menu API Basics

-Liferay's REST API's provide services for the navigation menu functionality of Liferay.
+Liferay's REST APIs provide services for Liferay's navigation menus.
 You can create and edit navigation menus with the API.
 Start by seeing an example of adding a new navigation menu.

 ## Adding a Navigation Menu